stacksjs/stacks/README.md

 # The Modern Component Library

 The Stacks Framework helps kick-start & maintain development of your next component library.
-It is the most simple & comfortable way to build highly-modular, widely-usable & scalable component libraries.
+Stacks is the most simple & comfortable solution for frontend developers to build highly-modular, widely-accepted & scalable component libraries.
 No matter whether you are a beginner or an expert, Stacks' approachable design allows you to learn more about its capabilities as you develop your library.

+> _The clever way to build component libraries._

 Develop beautiful reactive composable UIs without learning a new language.
 HTML, CSS, sprinkled with minimal JavaScript—dive in now!

-> _The clever way to build your component libraries._

 ## ☘️ Features